christo/loquacious/README.md

     * festival
     * party/event
 * Reference material for important people known to all at event
+    * Host / hostess
+    * Schedule of events
 * Memory of people seen in previous sessions
 * Self-knowledge narrative
 * Meta-understanding